UofgCoastline/ICASSP-2026-Robust-Unet/README.md

 This extension is intended to enable fair and transparent benchmarking, while isolating the effect of the proposed robust training constraints from architectural differences.
 All baseline methods are evaluated using identical data splits, input settings, and evaluation metrics.

+Quantitative Performance Comparison
+Model	IoU (mean ± std)	F1 (mean ± std)	Acc (mean ± std)
+Robust U-Net	0.9645 ± 0.003	0.9819 ± 0.002	0.9810 ± 0.002
+DeepLabV3+	0.9639 ± 0.005	0.9816 ± 0.003	0.9806 ± 0.003
+YOLO-SEG	0.9407 ± 0.076	0.9676 ± 0.046	0.9684 ± 0.040
+WaterNet(New)	0.9647 ± 0.005	0.9820 ± 0.003	0.9811 ± 0.003
+MSWNet(New)	0.9658 ± 0.004	0.9826 ± 0.002	0.9817 ± 0.002
+HRNet-Water(New)	0.9471 ± 0.050	0.9721 ± 0.029	0.9717 ± 0.026
+SegFormer-Lite(New)	0.9625 ± 0.004	0.9809 ± 0.002	0.9799 ± 0.002

+Although Robust U-Net does not achieve the absolute highest mean scores among all methods, it consistently delivers competitive performance across all metrics with markedly lower variance.
+This indicates improved training stability and robustness, which are critical in coastal water segmentation where spectral conditions and shoreline geometry vary significantly.
+In contrast, several water-specific models achieve marginally higher mean accuracy at the cost of increased model complexity or higher sensitivity to training conditions.
+The proposed approach therefore offers a favorable trade-off between accuracy, stability, and robustness, making it well suited for reliable large-scale coastal monitoring.

+Experiments were performed on a Windows 10 Professional (64-bit) workstation with an Intel 12th Gen Core i7-12700KF processor (3.60 GHz) and 32 GB of system memory.

 ICASSP-2026 Robust U-Net for Coastal Water Segmentation